GiviMAD/rustpotter-cli/README.md

 trained-small.rpw created!
 ```

-Note that you can obtain different results on different executions with the same training set as the initialization of the weights is not constant.
+Be aware that you can obtain different results on different executions with the same training set as the initialization of the weights is not constant.

+You can continue training from another model using the `-m` option, in that case the options used to create that model (and the audio duration) are used instead.

 To get a correct idea about the accuracy of the model, do not share records between the train and test folders.

+One last tip, you can take advantage of the`spot` command option for creating records on partial spot, it's an easy way to record samples.
+For example creating a wakeword reference to use for capturing records for later training a wakeword model,
+but also it's a great way of capturing records of false positives detected by a wakeword model, which are very valuable for training a better version.

 ## Creating a Wakeword Reference